CAD-BIM : Emily Griffith Technical College

 • Textbook books are included as part of your tuition and will be provided on the first day of class.

-• Be prepared to buy a few small supplies by the first day of class such as:
+• Be prepared to purchase supplies such as:

 • 16GB (minimum) USB 2.0 flash/thumb drive